ashleyswanson360-org/beier360-interview-test/README.md

 - [Xamarin.Forms Fundamentals](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/)

 ## Contact
-If you need any help or guidance, contact Ashley by emailing him at `ashley.swanson@beier360.com`, or through the recruitment agency.
+If you need any help or guidance you can contact our Lead Software Developer, Ashley, by emailing him at `ashley.swanson@beier360.com`.